dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

 ### Using the Mediator pattern (in-memory) in the command pipeline

-As shown in Figure 9-21, in a CQRS approach you use an intelligent mediator, similar to an in-memory bus, which is smart enough to redirect to the right command handler based on the type of the command or DTO being received.
+As shown in Figure 9-25, in a CQRS approach you use an intelligent mediator, similar to an in-memory bus, which is smart enough to redirect to the right command handler based on the type of the command or DTO being received.
 The single black arrows between components represent the dependencies between objects (in many cases, injected through DI) with their related interactions.

 ![](./media/image22.png)

-**Figure 9-21**.
+**Figure 9-25**.
 Using the Mediator pattern in process in a single CQRS microservice

 The reason that using the Mediator pattern makes sense is that in enterprise applications, the processing requests can get complicated.
 You want to be able to add an open number of cross-cutting concerns like logging, validations, audit, and security.
 In these cases, you can rely on a mediator pipeline (see [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern)) to provide a means for these extra behaviors or cross-cutting concerns.

 A mediator is an object that encapsulates the “how” of this process: it coordinates execution based on state, the way a command handler is invoked, or the payload you provide to the handler.
-With a mediator component you can apply cross-cutting concerns in a centralized and transparent way by applying decorators (or [pipeline behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) since Mediator v3).
-(For more information, see the [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).)
+With a mediator component you can apply cross-cutting concerns in a centralized and transparent way by applying decorators (or [pipeline behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) since [MediatR 3](https://www.nuget.org/packages/MediatR/3.0.0)).
+For more information, see the [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).

 Decorators and behaviors are similar to [Aspect Oriented Programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming), only applied to a specific process pipeline managed by the mediator component.
 Aspects in AOP that implement cross-cutting concerns are applied based on *aspect weavers* injected at compilation time or based on object call interception.
 Both typical AOP approaches are sometimes said to work "like magic," because it is not easy to see how AOP does its work.
 When dealing with serious issues or bugs, AOP can be difficult to debug.
 On the other hand, these decorators/behaviors are explicit and applied only in the context of the mediator, so debugging is much more predictable and easy.

-For example, in the eShopOnContainers ordering microservice, we implemented two sample decorators, a [LogDecorator](https://github.com/dotnet-architecture/eShopOnContainers/blob/master/src/Services/Ordering/Ordering.API/Application/Decorators/LogDecorator.cs) class and a [ValidatorDecorator](https://github.com/dotnet-architecture/eShopOnContainers/blob/master/src/Services/Ordering/Ordering.API/Application/Decorators/ValidatorDecorator.cs) class.
-The decorator’s implementation is explained in the next section.
-Note that in a future version, eShopOnContainers will migrate to [MediatR 3](https://www.nuget.org/packages/MediatR/3.0.0) and move to [behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) instead of using decorators.
+For example, in the eShopOnContainers ordering microservice, we implemented two sample behaviors, a [LogBehavior](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/Services/Ordering/Ordering.API/Application/Behaviors/LoggingBehavior.cs) class and a [ValidatorBehavior](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/Services/Ordering/Ordering.API/Application/Behaviors/ValidatorBehavior.cs) class.
+The implementation of the behaviors is explained in the next section by showing how eShopOnContainers implements [MediatR 3](https://www.nuget.org/packages/MediatR/3.0.0) [behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors).

 ### Using message queues (out-of-proc) in the command’s pipeline

-Another choice is to use asynchronous messages based on brokers or message queues, as shown in Figure 9-22.
+Another choice is to use asynchronous messages based on brokers or message queues, as shown in Figure 9-26.
 That option could also be combined with the mediator component right before the command handler.

 ![](./media/image23.png)

-**Figure 9-22**.
+**Figure 9-26**.
 Using message queues (out of process and inter-process communication) with CQRS commands

 Using message queues to accept the commands can further complicate your command’s pipeline, because you will probably need to split the pipeline into two processes connected through the external message queue.
 Still, it should be used if you need to have improved scalability and performance based on asynchronous messaging.
-Consider that in the case of Figure 9-22, the controller just posts the command message into the queue and returns.
+Consider that in the case of Figure 9-26, the controller just posts the command message into the queue and returns.
 Then the command handlers process the messages at their own pace.
-That is a great benefit of queues—the message queue can act as a buffer in cases when hyper scalability is needed, such as for stocks or any other scenario with a high volume of ingress data.
+That is a great benefit of queues: the message queue can act as a buffer in cases when hyper scalability is needed, such as for stocks or any other scenario with a high volume of ingress data.

 However, because of the asynchronous nature of message queues, you need to figure out how to communicate with the client application about the success or failure of the command’s process.
 As a rule, you should never use “fire and forget” commands.
 Every business application needs to know if a command was processed successfully, or at least validated and accepted.